Updated: Mar 2

 We all know how important communication is in any relationship.
 When you can't talk about your emotions and problems openly in a relationship, it creates some serious issues.

 Your partner doesn't have the superpower to read your mind.
 And you shouldn't expect them to understand your issues without communicating.
+Lies in a relationship can even ruin it forever.
 You should communicate clearly and try to resolve your issues together.

 Smooth communication may not be possible every time, but you should try your best to communicate in the most effective manner.
 If you and your partner are not talking about your issues, then one of your most basic emotional needs is not being fulfilled.